crossplane/crossplane/design/design-doc-composition.md

 This final point may pose a problem when one resource claim may provision many managed resources.
-If a resource claim set the `crossplane.io/external-name` annotation and referenced a `kind: Composite` that specified two managed resources of the same kind, both dynamically provisioned resources would attempt to use the same external name.
+If a resource claim set the `crossplane.io/external-name` annotation and referenced a `Composite` that specified two managed resources of the same kind, both dynamically provisioned resources would attempt to use the same external name.
 External names are unique at different scopes (global, project, region) for different resources so this will not be an issue all resources, but it may for some.

 This document proposes two new external naming annotations be introduced to help configuration class authors avoid external name conflicts: